2020 brought about seismic disruption to supply chains everywhere.

-With the market likely flipping to a carrier’s market sooner than you think, there’s no time like the present to critically evaluate your current procurement processes.
+With so much change in the air, there’s no time like the present to critically evaluate your current procurement processes.

 Setting (and sticking to) a sound transportation management strategy now will pay dividends throughout the year in the form of improved carrier performance and more predictable freight spend.